-It is worth noting that COVID-19 practical radiotherapy treatment recommendations for cancers, such as breast, cervix, lung, head and neck, prostate and colorectal have been published by various international and national organisations and societies (Aghili et al. 2020; Guckenberger et al. 2020; Thomson et al. 2020).
-For palliative non small cell lung carcinoma, 8-10 Gy/1 fraction is strongly recommended (Portaluri et al. 2020).
-Consensus-based recommendations from American Society for Radiation Oncology and European Society for Radiology and Oncology strongly suggests 50 Gy/16 fractions for early larynx cancer (T1N0) (Thomson et al. 2020).
-However, more robust evidence is required to support some of the fractionations for head and neck tumors (Portaluri et al. 2020).
+It is worth noting that COVID-19 practical radiotherapy treatment recommendations for cancers, such as breast, cervix, lung, head and neck, prostate and colorectal, have been published by various international and national organisations and societies [32-34].
+For palliative non small cell lung carcinoma, 8-10 Gy/1 fraction is strongly recommended [35].
+Consensus-based recommendations from American Society for Radiation Oncology and European Society for Radiology and Oncology strongly suggest 50 Gy/16 fractions for early larynx cancer (T1N0) [34].
+However, more robust evidence is required to support some of the fractionations for head and neck tumors [35].